arseneionut/ludumdare46/docs/questions.md

 Subkeys:

- * `conditions`: list of conditions that need to be all true for the question to be selected by the engine (see the section about conditions for possible conditions),
+ * `conditions`: optional, list of conditions that need to be all true for the question to be selected by the engine (see the section about conditions for possible conditions),
+ * `character`: ID of the character that is asking the question,
+ * `in-random-pool`: optional, by default true, if false this question is only reachable via `next`
  * `text`: text of the question,
  * `choices`: list of choices, with two subfields:
    * `text`: text of the choice/answer and
    * `actions`: list of actions to be performed if the player chooses this answer/choice
- * `next`: list of next questions, with probabilities.
+ * `next`: optional, list of next questions, with probabilities.

 See the corresponding sections in this documents for possible actions and conditions.